csandman/chakra-react-select/README.md

 ```

 - You can pass the `colorScheme` prop to the select component to change all of the selected options tags' colors.
 You can view the whole list of available color schemes in [the Chakra docs](https://chakra-ui.com/docs/data-display/tag#props), or if you have a custom color palette, any of the custom color names in that will be available instead.
-  - Alternatively you can add the `colorScheme` value to any of your options objects and it will only style that option when selected.
+  - Alternatively you can add the `colorScheme` key to any of your options objects and it will only style that option when selected.

 ```js
 <Select